Lithgow

 Health performance in Lithgow is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Lithgow faces significant health challenges, affecting both younger and older age groups.
+Lithgow faces significant health challenges, with various conditions affecting both younger and older residents.

-Private health cover stands at approximately 51%, covering around 6,267 people.
-The most prevalent medical conditions are arthritis (12.5%) and mental health issues (10.1%).
-Conversely, 58.1% of residents report having no medical ailments, compared to 62.9% in the Rest of NSW.
-As of 30 June 2021, 25.9% of Lithgow's population is aged 65 and over (3,211 people), higher than the 23.1% state average.
-Senior health outcomes mirror those of the general population.
+Approximately 51% (~6,267 people) have private health cover, which is relatively low compared to other areas.
+The most prevalent medical conditions are arthritis (affecting 12.5% of residents) and mental health issues (10.1%).
+Conversely, 58.1% report having no medical ailments, compared to 62.9% in the rest of NSW.
+Lithgow has a higher proportion of seniors aged 65 and over at 25.9% (3,211 people), compared to 23.1% in the rest of NSW.
+The health outcomes among seniors are broadly similar to those of the general population.

 Frequently Asked Questions - Health